-Big fluffy gluten free pumpkin cinnamon rolls make a delicious treat for fall.
-These sweet pumpkin rolls have a sweet cinnamon sugar-flavored filling rolled in, and they taste incredible!
-They are then topped with gooey cinnamon icing.
+Big, fluffy, gluten-free pumpkin cinnamon rolls make a delicious treat for fall.
+These sweet pumpkin rolls have a lovely cinnamon sugar-flavored filling rolled in, and they taste incredible!
+They are then topped with gooey icing.
+They are easy to make, and I provide lots of step-by-step directions and photos to guide you through every step!

-If you love fluffy cinnamon rolls, wait until you try this new gluten-free pumpkin cinnamon roll recipe!
+If you love fluffy cinnamon rolls, wait until you try this updated gluten-free pumpkin cinnamon roll recipe!
+This recipe has been on my blog for years, and it was due for an update.
+I tweaked the recipe, making the results even better.
 These delicious homemade pumpkin rolls absolutely scream fall flavor!
-They taste incredible, and the cinnamon and pumpkin flavors blend beautifully together.

-If you love this easy fall cinnamon roll recipe, you may also want to try my Gluten Free Apple Cider Cinnamon Rolls recipe.
+If you love this easy fall cinnamon roll recipe, you may also want to try my Gluten-Free Apple Cider Cinnamon Rolls recipe.
+Find all of my incredible gluten-free cinnamon roll recipes in one place so you can find them all easily!

 - Pumpkin Puree – Use canned pumpkin and not pumpkin pie filling.

-- Yeast - Double check the brand you use is gluten free.
-Red Star "Platinum" is NOT gluten free!
+- Yeast – I tested this recipe with both rapid yeast and active dry yeast.
+Double-check the brand you use is gluten-free.
+Red Star “Platinum” is NOT gluten free!

 - Milk – You can use regular or plant-based milk.
 I used non-dairy almond milk.
 I do not recommend canned coconut milk.